amcquistan/java-for-devs/High Level Into to Java for Developers.md

 ### Data Types

-Like many other languages there are two data types: primitives and reference (class) types.
+Like many other languages there are two data types: primitives and references (classes).

 ##### Primitive types